Inclusion and diversity

-Too often young people are grouped together as a single, homogeneous demographic defined exclusively by age.
-In reality, age often intersects with other grounds of discrimination, putting specific groups of young people at a particular disadvantage.
+Young people are often grouped together as a single, homogeneous demographic defined exclusively by age.
+In reality, age often intersects with other grounds of discrimination, disproportionately affecting certain groups of young people.
 Some examples:

 According to our research, when looking for a remunerated job, 18% young people say they experience discrimination because of their ‘young age’, both alone and in combination with other grounds, such as gender (16%), ethnic origin (7.2%) and language (7.8%)